 With little change expected to the exterior, you would have to hope there is a lot of change going on internally for the Surface Laptop 4.
 The latest rumors suggest that we will not be disappointed there.

-Benchmarks for what is believed to be the Surface Laptop 4 were outed by leaker @_rogame, showing both AMD Ryzen 4000 and Intel Tiger Lake-U CPU options.
-As the 15-inch Surface Laptop 3 offered both AMD and Intel options, it wouldn’t be shocking to see both available again.
+Benchmarks for what is believed to be the Surface Laptop 4 were outed by leaker @_rogame back in March showing both AMD Ryzen 4000 and Intel Tiger Lake-U CPU options.
+This has been corroborated by more recent benchmark leaks in June showing both AMD Ryzen 5 4500U and Ryzen 7 4800U options.

 Big News !!Microsoft started testing 2.7GHz TigerLake-U3dmark 11 PerformancePhysics score : 8412Graphics score : 5540 (just under R7 4800U)Same SSD as Surface Laptop 3Windows 10 20H1WDDM 2.7 iGPU Driver pic.twitter.com/CUrYFIsXkKMarch 26, 2020